Reading Time: 3 minutes

 - The amount of storage that you need will depend on the amount of scrapbooking supplies that you have.

 - Plastic bins are a great idea to store scrapbooking supplies.
 Just like with arts and crafts supplies, the bins can be labeled and stacked easily.

 - There are also DIY solutions such as glass jars or bins for storing pens, markers or paint brushes.

 - Keep an inventory list of the supplies that you currently have on-hand.
 This prevents overbuying supplies that you won’t use.
 This is also a great shopping list as well.

 Every home has an arts and crafts area for children’s projects and hobbies.
 If there is not enough room in the home for arts and crafts storage, then it is time to consider renting a self storage unit.
-A 5x5 storage unit would be ideal to store arts and crafts supplies.
-If you require a larger storage unit for your arts and craft, use our storage unit size guide to help you estimate what unit size you need.
+A 5×5 storage unit would be ideal to store arts and crafts supplies.
+If you require a larger storage unit for your arts and craft, we can help you estimate what unit size you need.
 Adding shelving units in the storage unit will make the supplies even more organized and easy to find when you need access to them.